Richtz/destinyclanbot/README.md

 # destinyclanbot
-Destiny caln management bot for Discord
+Destiny clan management bot for Discord written in Pyhton